 As with the SkiErg, how much work each of you do on the sleds will be dependent largely on how good you both are at them (as well as how fresh you need to be when going into the runs).
 It may be, for example, that the person who is best at the sled push is the worst runner.
 So, it will be a balancing act as to how much work the person should do on the sled push because it can have such an impact on the running afterwards.
 Essentially, they should do as much pushing as possible without adversely compromising their running too much.
 In Mixed Doubles in particular, it may be that the male is stronger than the female on the sleds.
 Mixed doubles are done at the male open weights / female pro weights.
 Therefore, in many cases (not all, obviously) it makes sense for the male to do more work on the sled push, but only to the extent that it doesn’t overly adversely impact their subsequent runs.

 With regard to changeovers on the sled, you want to get them in before the partner starts to slow or tire.
 Many pairings push or pull in 12.5m increments each, before changing over.
 It isn’t essential to go that long though because the changeovers are so quick and easy.
-When I do Doubles we actually chang over half way on each length (so do roughly 6.25m at a time).
+When I do Doubles we actually change over half way on each length (so do roughly 6.25m at a time).
 That helps to preserve our legs a little better than if we’d done a whole 12.5m length each.

 Burpee Broad Jump